 Similarly, if the provider starts an encounter from the chart and links it to the appointment, the appointment status automatically updates to Being Seen.

-Select this to manually track when the appointment is complete.
+Select to manually track when the appointment is complete.

 Updates automatically if the encounter was linked to the appointment and the provider signs the encounter, indicating that all documentation for the visit is complete.